How to Make Symphony Brownies: Easy and Scrumptious!

 Who Invented Brownies?

-Delicious brownies have been a national favorite since 1893 thanks to a prominent socialite, Bertha Palmer.
+Delicious brownies have been a national favorite since 1893, thanks to a prominent socialite, Bertha Palmer.

-As a member of the Board of Lady Managers for the World’s Columbian Exposition (that’s a mouthful all by itself!), she was looking for a delicious dessert that could be easily transported in box lunches to be served at the Women’s Pavillion.
+As a member of the Board of Lady Managers for the World’s Columbian Exposition (that’s a mouthful all by itself!), she was looking for a delicious dessert that could be easily transported in box lunches to be served at the Women’s Pavilion.

 I owe you one, Bertha!